zubeax/zubeax.github.io/_posts/2023-12-12-rolling-our-own-docker-images.markdown

 <br/>
 ### Accessing the application<a name="applicationui"></a>

-Our ingess route should is path-based.
-It should give us access via
+Our path-based ingress route should give us access via

 http://ingress.k3s.kippel.de/simple-quiz/